 Professor Matthew Burton serves as a Trustee and Scientific Advisor to the Board of Trustees.
 Matthew is an ophthalmologist who has lived and worked in the Gambia and Tanzania.
 He is a Professor of International Eye Health at the International Centre for Eye Health (ICEH) at London School of Hygiene & Tropical Medicine (LSHTM) and a Wellcome Trust Senior Fellow.
 Matthew is Director of the Commonwealth Eye Health Consortium.

-Professor Allen Foster OBE serves as Chairman of the Board of Trustees.
-Allen is Co-Director of the International Centre for Eye Health (ICEH) and the International Centre for Evidence in Disability (ICED), both at the London School of Hygiene & Tropical Medicine.
-He worked as a doctor in Tanzania for ten years for CBM (an international NGO working in international eye care and disability) and subsequently as the CEO of CBM International.
+Professor Allen Foster OBE is a former co-Director of the International Centre for Eye Health (ICEH) and the International Centre for Evidence in Disability (ICED), both at the London School of Hygiene & Tropical Medicine.
+He worked as a doctor in Tanzania for ten years for CBM (an international NGO working in eye care and disability) and subsequently as the CEO of CBM International.

 Martin Frost CBE is a Cambridge-based businessman and entrepreneur responsible for the start-up and scale-up of several highly successful global technology businesses.
-He is a co-Founder of CMR Surgical (formerly "Cambridge Medical Robotics"), recently judged the hottest robotics startup in the UK developing the next generation system for robotically-assisted minimal access surgery.
+He is a co-Founder of CMR Surgical, one of the UK's leading medical devices startups, developing the next generation system for robotically-assisted minimal access surgery.
 Prior to founding CMR Surgical, Martin was CEO and CFO of Sagentia plc.
 Under his leadership Sagentia, with Vodafone and Safaricom, conceived, developed and rolled-out M-Pesa, the leading mobile-money platform in the world.
 He currently holds non-Executive Director and advisory positions across a number of technology and life science scale-up businesses.

 36 million people worldwide are blind.
 Four in five of them could keep their sight with simple surgery or treatment.
 Millions more can't see clearly, yet need no more than a simple pair of glasses.
 We won't stop until everyone has been linked to the treatment and services they need.